 2. Consistency is Key

 Establish the behaviors, activities and rules that will become routine in your team’s daily life.
 Make sure each team member – and parent – knows what is expected of them.
 Team members and their parents (and sometimes even the coaches) may need reminders about what is expected, and acceptable.
-Don’t hesitate to remind about your expectations or enforce consequences.
-Establish these routine activities and habits as second-nature and soon you will have a system which reinforces itself.
+Don’t hesitate to remind yourself about your expectations or enforce consequences.
+Establish these routine activities and habits as second nature and soon you will have a system that reinforces itself.